lortega/lortega.github.io/README.md

 ### People look for someone to blame 🔎🙅‍♂️🙅‍♀️🎯
 **Nasty software engineers are always looking for someone to blame when something goes wrong**

-This behavior refers to the tendency of certain individuals to immediately search for someone to hold responsible whenever a problem or mistake occurs in the software development process.
+This behavior spotlights a tendency among certain individuals in software development.
+When challenges arise, they habitually seek someone to blame instead of focusing on collaborative solutions.
+This can hinder teamwork and impact project outcomes.
+Explore this behavior's influence on software development dynamics and results.

 ### People attack subjects without trying to study it first 🧐🔍🚫📚🎯
 **Unengaged engineers speak their mind about subjects they have no idea without giving any warning**